“One of the hardest things for me to get used to in my current expat life is unpredictability.”

 From the time I was in high school, I had a plan of what my life would be like when I reached adulthood.
 We all know what they say about the best laid plans…

-It was less than three months from the time Andrew’s work proposed the Belgian move to the time we landed in Europe.
+It was less than three months from the time Andrew’s move to Belgium to the time we landed in Europe.

 All of the big questions were down to the wire — Would we sell our house in time?
 (The sale closed literally as we were flying over the Atlantic).
 Would our car sell?
 (Yes, but only several months after we left and with the help of Andrew’s parents.)
 Would we find a suitable house in Belgium?
-(It was the fifth house of only five that we had time to look at).
+(It was the fifth house of only five).
 And so it went.